 - Paper Structure

-Assessment: 50% of the final grade is based on internal assessment, including two written reviews of treatment outcome literature and presentation of one of the interventions taught during the semester.
+Assessment: 50% of the final grade is based on internal assessment, including a written review of treatment outcome literature and presentations of the interventions taught during the semester.
 Students must also pass a Cognitive Therapy Mastery Test, which is required for terms but not assessed.
 The final examination makes up the other 50% of the final grade.